deriv-com/flutter-chart/README.md

 ### Localization

-to use the ChartLocalization, you should add the `ChartLocalization.delegate` to your `localizationsDelegates` inside the `MaterialApp` that you added the chart in. when you want to change the locale of chart,try this code:
+To use the ChartLocalization, you should add the `ChartLocalization.delegate` to your `localizationsDelegates` inside the `MaterialApp` that you added the chart in.
+When you want to change the locale of the chart,use this code:

 ```dart
 ChartLocalization.load(locale);
 ```